 - where relevant, the requirements of professional, statutory or regulatory governing bodies.

-We've developed a remote study policy for students who may not be able to join us in the first semester.
+We've developed a remote study policy for students who may not be able to join us.

 Our safety net policy for 2020/21 outlines how we will ensure students are not disadvantaged in terms of their achievement as a result of the coronavirus (COVID-19) pandemic.